-After we did it I saw one company who had it for 500 baht, which is totally worth it for having peace of mind and arriving there safely!!
+After we did it I saw one company that had it for 500 baht, which is totally worth it for having peace of mind and arriving there safely!!

 Seriously, the anxiety getting there and back was real!
 The ride is so long that it’s not a happy ride for beginners.

-I’m still happy I did it, but wouldn’t recommend beginners ride there if you can avoid it.
+I’m still happy I did it, but I wouldn’t recommend beginner’s ride there if you can avoid it.
 There are tons of other adventurous things you can do in Pai so don’t worry if you don’t make it up here!